jessepav/lacygoill-wiki-backup/bug/tmux.md

 Which seems to  indicate that the issue  is *not* linked to copy  mode, but to *some* commands in copy mode.

-Try to update the previous MWE, to reduce the difference between these commands (the first one must work, but not the second):
+Try to update the previous MRE, to reduce the difference between these commands (the first one must work, but not the second):

     $ tmux bind -T copy-mode-vi Z send -X cancel \\\; run 'xsel -i --clipboard </home/user/Vcs/tmux/COPYING'